MileHacker Logo

 Mobility Needs

-Modern buses and main public properties are generally accessible.
-Cobblestones in the Old Town may pose challenges for some mobility devices.
+Modern buses and main public buildings are generally accessible.
+Cobblestones in the Old Town might create obstacles for a few mobility devices.

 Preparing for Your Stay